Jump to Content

 5B Don’t Pay the Piper in Payments TechnologiesRepeated in 6B

 Third-party risk management is challenging, and even more so when the third party is a FinTech.
 The main question is – what do you need to do differently because it is a FinTech?
-From onboarding to thinking through fourth-parties and most importantly, documenting where the data is stored and how it is protected – there’s a wide range of risks exclusive to FinTechs.
+From onboarding to documenting where the data is stored to the division of responsibilities in BaaS – there’s a wide range of risks partnering with third parties in innovative ways.
 This session will explore the various risks presented when partnering with a FinTech.

 5D Asset Liability Management: Monitoring and Stress TestingRepeated in 6D

-5G Setting Fees with Intention and DocumentationRepeated in 6G
+5G Fee Fear?
+Setting Fees with Focus and DocumentationRepeated in 6G

 5I UDAAP as a Customer ExperienceRepeated in 6I